 Copy of the confirmed booking at ASQ Hotel

-You may have to prove that you have enough money to support yourself once in Thailand – (approx. 10,000 THb - so keep some cash or travellers checques on you)
+You may have to prove that you have enough money to support yourself once in Thailand – (approx. 10,000 THb - so keep some cash or travellers cheques on you)

 It is recommended that you keep all the documents in a clear folder and give this to the authorities so that they can check what they need to (keep 1 or 2 copies).

-After going through two weeks of self-isolation in a preferred accommodation and tested negative, a visitor can finally leave the premises and travel freely in Thailand but still must follow basic preventive measures such as wearing a face mask and keeping social distancing in public.
+After going through self-isolation in a preferred accommodation and tested negative, a visitor can finally leave the premises and travel freely in Thailand but still must follow basic preventive measures such as wearing a face mask and keeping social distancing in public.

 So, once you have decided that you cannot resist the thought of white sand beaches, crystal blue sea and warm tropical living, the next step is hopping on a plane!